 Research Geneticist (Plants), USDA ARS.
 Adjunct Faculty in Molecular Plant Sciences and Plant Pathology.
 Ph.D.
 1992, UCLA.

-Molecular defense mechanisms used by host roots and seeds during interactions with soilborne pathogens and biocontrol bacteria are not well understood.
 The focus of my research is to identify and understand the action of plant genes that govern interactions with pathogenic and beneficial soil microbes.
-Basic research focuses on characterizing defense pathways in wheat roots and seeds, whereas applied research is focused on pathogen diagnostics and development of disease resistant wheat and barley.
-Approaches used in the laboratory include forward and reverse genetics, transcriptomics, genomics, fungal community profiling, tissue culture and real-time PCR.
+The primary aim of the research is to identify molecular defense mechanisms used by host roots and seeds during interactions with soilborne fungal pathogens and biocontrol bacteria.
+An applied research component is involves pathogen diagnostics and development of disease resistant wheat and barley.
+Approaches used in the laboratory include forward and reverse genetics, transcriptomics, genomics, fungal community profiling, and real-time PCR.